tylerbevan/wurf/README.md

     You can configure your default compression method in the configuration file described below.

-    When -s is specified instead of a filename, woof distributes itself.
+    When -s is specified instead of a filename, wurf distributes itself.

-    When -U is specified, woof provides an upload form, allowing file uploads.
+    When -U is specified, wurf provides an upload form, allowing file uploads.

     defaults: count = 1, port = 8080

-    If started with an url as an argument, woof acts as a client, downloading the file and saving it in the current directory.
+    If started with an url as an argument, wurf acts as a client, downloading the file and saving it in the current directory.

-    You can specify different defaults in two locations: /etc/woofrc and ~/.woofrc can be INI-style config files containing the default port and the default count.
+    You can specify different defaults in two locations: /etc/wurfrc and ~/.wurfrc can be INI-style config files containing the default port and the default count.
 The file in the home directory takes precedence.
 The compression methods are "off", "gz", "bz2" or "zip".